rzk-lang/sHoTT/src/simplicial-hott/06-2cat-of-segal-types.rzk.md

       ( t)
 ```

+### Functoriality of evaluation at components

-The identity natural transformation is identity arrows on components
+The components of the identity natural transformation are identity arrows.

 ```rzk title="RS17, Proposition 6.5(ii)"
 #def id-arr-components-id-nat-trans